Longworth, Lancashire: Governance

 Historically, Longworth formed part of the Hundred of Salford, a judicial division of southwest Lancashire.
 It was one of the townships that made up the ancient ecclesiastical parish of Bolton le Moors.

 Under provisions of the Poor Relief Act 1662, townships replaced parishes as the main units of local administration in Lancashire.
 Longworth became one of the eighteen autonomous townships of the parish of Bolton le Moors.

 In 1837, Longworth became one of the townships of the Bolton Poor Law Union, which took over the responsibility for the administration and funding of the Poor Law in that area.
 As with other townships in Lancashire in 1866, Longworth became a civil parish.
 For a short while, Longworth became part of the Bolton Rural District in 1894, however, that short lived rural district was dissolved in 1898.
-In that year, the civil parish of Longworth was abolished and became part of the Urban District of Turton.
+On 30 September 1898 the civil parish of Longworth was abolished and merged with Turton and became part of Turton Urban District.